Continued from

-Part III: One Ancestor and Israel's Independence
+Part II: One Ancestor and Israel's Independence

 This story, is not how my grandfather's sense of humor, and how he laughed at himself for wearing glasses which clung to his nose by a piece of tape.
 It's not about how he drove "a Mercedes" around the Kibbutz.
 After suffering heart failure, my grandfather was awarded a golf cart.
 He truly enjoyed the luxury of driving it around the narrow pathways and dubbed it his Mercedes.
 It's not how he wore his khaki colored shorts high above his belly button of his bulging belly and displaying his skinny legs.
 It's also not about how he kept his false teeth in a cup of water in the bathroom, the water magnifying the dentures and scaring the hell out of young grandchildren.
 It's not about any of those things, because those things I witnessed myself.
 They are my memories of my grandfather.
 This post is a continuation of the series of stories I learned from digging up the past, the pieces of the puzzle I discovered as I researched my grandfather's life.